-As a performer, New York City credits include 12th Night, The Entropy Songs, Post No Bills: The Songs of Joshua H. Cohen, The Blue Aspic, staged readings at the York Theatre and Metropolitan Playhouse, and concerts at Town Hall, including as a featured soloist in Broadway’s Rising Stars and multiple editions of Broadway by the Year.
-His Regional/Tour credits include productions with Palm Beach Dramaworks, New Stage Theatre, Texas Shakespeare Festival, South Dakota Shakespeare Festival, Westchester Broadway Theater, Arts Center of Coastal Carolina, White Plains Performing Arts Center, Round Barn Theater, and Arc Stages.
+As a performer, New York City credits include 12th Night, The Entropy Songs, Post No Bills: The Songs of Joshua H. Cohen, The Blue Aspic, staged readings at the York Theatre and Metropolitan Playhouse, and concerts at Town Hall, including as a featured soloist in Broadway’s Rising Stars and multiple Broadway by the Year concerts.
+Regional credits include productions with Palm Beach Dramaworks, New Stage Theatre, Resident Theater Company, Texas Shakespeare Festival, South Dakota Shakespeare Festival, Westchester Broadway Theater, Arts Center of Coastal Carolina, White Plains Performing Arts Center, and Arc Stages.

 Jeff was a founding member of Libra Theater Company, a non-profit theater based in New York City dedicated to mounting quality New York productions while honoring the commitments of its artists.
 Jeff served as Literary Director until 2013, and has been creatively involved with many of their productions.
 He has also worked administratively with Off-Broadway’s York Theatre and Classic Stage Company.

-Jeff is a graduate of New York University’s Steinhardt School with a Bachelor of Music degree in Vocal Performance (Musical Theatre) and the Professional Training Program at the Dell’Arte International School of Physical Theater.
-He is a practitioner of the Miller Voice Method, having studied with and shadow-taught at New York University alongside founder Scott Miller, and trained circus arts in the Intensive Program at Circus Warehouse.
+Jeff is a graduate of the Academy of Classical Acting (MFA), NYU Steinhardt (BM in Vocal Performance), and the Dell’Arte International School of Physical Theatre (Professional Training Program).
+He is a practitioner of the Miller Voice Method, having studied with founders Scott Miller and John Patrick, and shadow-taught at New York University alongside Scott.
+He has also trained circus arts at Circus Warehouse in Long Island City.